Supersonic-Sites/Condesa/content/vintage.md

     title_size: big
     desc_select: true
     desc: >-
-      <strong>In Condesa we understand precious items are linked to emotions and
+      <strong>At Condesa we understand precious items are linked to emotions and
       experiences. </strong>

-      David has been deeply immersed in the world of Chi Kung, Yoga, Shamanism and Meditation, for the last 4 decades.
+      David has been deeply immersed in the world of Chi Kung, Yoga, Judaism, Shamanism and Meditation, for the last 4 decades.
 Always interested in the works of the mind and spirit, human evolution, and integral development with the cosmos. <br><br>

-      Therefore, your Murti, your Mala, your Yantra, Naven Kendra, or any item of spiritual item with management of energy is in the best hands.
+      Therefore, your Murti, your Mala, your Yantra, Naven Kendra, precious items of Judaica or any item of spiritual item with management of energy is in the best hands.
 In all cases he is closely supervising and many times even working on it himself to make sure nothing disturbs the charge it holds.

       <br><br>

       He knows and has the capacity to handle the physical object with full respect and care for the spiritual energy in it.
   - type: divider_half
     bg_color: white
-  - type: gallery_lightbox
+  - type: img_half_2
-    images:
+    bg_color: white
-      - img: 6849dc4e-f0aa-4793-3f59-0bd61411f200
+    img: 6849dc4e-f0aa-4793-3f59-0bd61411f200
     img_alt: Egyptian Scarab Pendant
-      - img: d8035318-b4c6-46e3-121a-e1ae0017f000
+    img2: 3429adfa-5f77-496a-dfd8-eecf2ee41d00
-        img_alt: Ruby Ring
+    img_alt2: Please type in a description of the image
-      - img: 3429adfa-5f77-496a-dfd8-eecf2ee41d00
+    aos_select: true
-        img_alt: Tibetan Buddhist 3d Mandala
+    aos: fade-up
   - type: divider
     bg_color: white
   - type: heading_full